bg-loobook

 A Family of ArtistsSewistsDesigners

 The Curtis Wilson Cost Gallery is a family legacy built on a deep love for art, nature, and personal expression.
-Curtis Wilson Cost’s journey as an artist is one rooted in family, passion, and the desire to preserve the untouched beauty of Maui.
+Curtis Wilson Cost’s journey as an artist is one rooted in family, passion, and the desire to preserve the unmatched beauty of Maui.

 Curtis Wilson Cost

 Curtis Wilson Cost's original paintings and reproductions of the Hawai'i are some of the most sought-after in the world.
 He began his art career in the 1970s, and opened the Curtis Wilson Cost Gallery at the Kula Lodge with his wife Jill Cost in 1985.
 Mr. Cost continues to paint multiple new works a year and has the longest running one-man gallery in the state of Hawai'i.
+“My work is about place and timelessness.
+I have lived in Hawai'i most of my life, and over the decades, my paintings have become an archive of the islands as they have grown, preserving them through renderings of the way they once were, and the way they remain underneath the surface of change.” - CWC

 Jill Ann Radner Cost: Curtis’ Wife